HalkowichJasperSA/labs/terminal/README.md

 - Creating folders and files using the command-line
 - Moving and renaming files

-## What is the Terminal?
+## What is the terminal?

 On the bottom of your window on the right is a **terminal** panel, which is a text-based or **command-line** interface to your workspace.
-The command line is very useful in programming because it allows you to explore your workspace's files and directories, compile code, run programs and even install software.
+The command line is a powerful tool to explore your workspace's files and directories, compile code, run programs, and even install software.

 {% next %}

-## Exploring your Workspace
+## Exploring your workspace

 Before we start, you may notice three text files open in the code/text editor on the upper right side of your screen.
 These files are located somewhere in your workspace, but they may not stored in the appropriate directories.
 We'll take a closer look at these later.

 Under the tab that says `>_ Terminal`, is a window with a `$` prompt.
 This is the terminal window where you can type commands.

 Let's start by exploring your workspace.
-Your workspace contains folders (ofter called directories) and files, in the same way as your computer does.
-Directories can be nested in other directories, just as you have folders stored in other folders on your computer.
+Your workspace contains *folders*, aka *directories* (the terms are interchangeable) and files.
+Directories can be nested inside other directories, just as you might have folders stored in other folders on your computer.

-## The `ls` and `cd` Terminal Commands
+## The `ls` and `cd` terminal commands

-Let's see what files are in the directory in which you are currently positioned (your current working directory).
-Type in `ls` for **list** next to the `$`, which is your **terminal prompt**.
-This will list out all the files (including directories) that are the direct children of your current directory.
+Let's see what files are in the directory you're currently located in (your current *working directory*).
+Type `ls` at the `$` (`ls` is short for **list**).
+This lists all the files (including directories) in your current directory.

-When you are using the command line, you can see only the files in this directory; you cannot see or access files which are inside of any other directories.
+When you use `ls`, you'll see only the files in your working directory.
+You can't see or access files inside other directories.

-You should see `apt1` in blue output under `ls`.
-Since this is in blue, it indicates that this is a directory.
-We can see what's inside of `apt1` by changing into the `apt1` directory.
-Type in:
+You should see `apt1/` in blue.
+The `/` indicates that `apt1` is a directory.
+We can see what's inside of `apt1` by making it the working directory.
+Type this:

 ```
 cd apt1
 ```

-at the `$` prompt for **change directory**, and you will be positioned one level lower.
-If you type in `ls` again, you will see the files located directly inside of `apt1`.
-This is similar to having to enter an apartment inside a larger building, to see what's inside of it.
+at the prompt (`cd` is short for **change directory**).
+If you type `ls` again, you will see the files contained in `apt1`.

 {% next %}